dennism501/graphy-react-interview/README.md

 * Add more tests, and very likely try and componentise the annotations component in a more re-usable way.
 * Improve how long texts gets handled inside the annotations
 * Would add rich text editing (ability to write in Markdown)
-* Expansions of the Annotations API:
+* Expansion of the Annotations API:
   * Ability to choose from a predesigned subset of Markers
   * Ability to supply a custom Marker
+  * Custom callbacks for different events
 * The annotations do not persist between page loads.
 The assumption being is that in the real world, there would be an API to save the annotations for retrieval later.
 * Persistence to localstorage (so that if the API request to save the annotations fails, the user doesn't lose their annotations)
 * Handle collision of bounding box (i.e. the browser viewport)